My father is a bit of a brute, who believes in rage over reason as a matter of personal philosophy.

 Also, we never actually spoke.

-"You should really consider more eye liner," Aunt Maggie repeated one tepid night.
-"Your eyes are the only pretty feature you own.
+"You should really consider more eye liner," Aunt Maggie repeated one tepid night when I was a mere teen.
+"Your eyes are the only pretty features you own.
 I'm afraid you're rather plain otherwise."

 "Why don't you ever nag Ariel about the state of her mascara?"
-I demanded, wishing I was a thousand miles away.
+I remember demanding.

 "Because she's making an effort Nyssa." the blasted woman pronounced primly.

 "Don't you have another dead husband to bury?”
 I asked rather nastily as I got off the couch, finally making eye contact.
-The look of shock and anger was satisfying, but as her anger gave way to an infinite sadness, I could not stop the guilt from welling up in my gut.
+The look of shock and anger was satisfying.
+As her anger gave way to an infinite sadness however, I could not stop the guilt from welling up in my gut.

-Muttering something under my breath, I ran upstairs to the bedroom I shared with my sister Ariel and threw myself into my bed like the melodramatic girl I had been.
+Quashing away that sourness, I ran upstairs to the bedroom I shared with my sister Ariel and threw myself unto my bed like the melodramatic girl I truly was.